Compton Hit-And-Run Accident Lawyers

 - Medical Payments (MedPay) Coverage — This optional policy add-on can cover medical expenses regardless of who was at fault.
 It can assist with ambulance fees, hospital visits, and ongoing treatment costs.

-- Collision Coverage — If you have collision insurance, it may help pay for vehicle repairs after a hit-and-run, in spite of the at-fault driver never being found.
+- Collision Coverage — If you have collision insurance, it may help pay for vehicle repairs after a hit-and-run, even if the at-fault driver is never found.
 You can use this to get your vehicle back on the road as soon as possible.

-After a hit-and-run, you may feel helpless, not knowing who to hold accountable or how to secure compensation for your injuries.
-However, taking the right steps immediately after the incident can make a significant difference in protecting your rights and building a strong claim.
-Our hit-and-run lawyers recommend the following steps to help safeguard your case:
+After a hit-and-run, you may feel helpless, not knowing who to hold accountable or how to seek compensation for your injuries.
+However, the steps you take immediately after the incident can help protect your rights and claim.
+Here are recommended steps after a hit-and-run accident:

 - Assess yourself and any passengers for injuries.
 If anyone is hurt, call 911 immediately and wait for help to arrive.

-- Report catastrophic accidents to the police immediately.
-A police report serves as valuable evidence for your case and may assist in tracking down the at-fault driver.
+- Report the accident to the police.
+A police report can serve as evidence for your case and may assist in tracking down the at-fault driver.
 Request a copy for your records.

 - Write down everything you remember about the other vehicle, such as the color, make and model, and license plate number.
 Also, note the location, time, weather conditions, and direction in which the other driver fled.

 - Take a picture of the accident scene, damage to your vehicle, and any relevant road conditions.
-These photos can provide critical evidence for your claim.
+These photos can provide crucial evidence to support your claim.

 - If anyone saw the accident, ask for their contact information.
 Witness statements can help establish what happened and identify the driver.

-- Contact your insurer as soon as possible to report the accident and start the claims process.
+- Contact your insurance company as soon as possible to report the accident and initiate the claims process.

 - Report the accident to the DMV if it results in injury or property damage exceeding $1,000.
 Complete their SR-1 form and send it to the DMV within 10 days.